 There was a range of awards handed out at the event such as The Best Newcomer, recognising companies that were founded in the last five years and have grown their international sales the fasted.
 This award went to the company Oh Polly.
 Meanwhile, the No.1 Company award, based on SMEs with the fastest-growing exports on the league table was won by Missy Empire, a Manchester-based fast fashion company that increased export sales by an incredible 360% per year over the last two years on average.

-It was a pleasure to see so many businesses be recognised during the night and as WorldFirst continues to set a new standard in the FX sector with unbeatable pricing.
+It was a pleasure to see so many businesses be recognised during the night.
 We hope to help build these businesses with their growth plans as we continue on our mission to build the world’s best financial services for international trade.

 Finally, to all who attended, we hope you enjoyed the evening!
 We look forward to seeing how you continue to grow in the future.